mjbradvica/personal-website-articles/2022/encapsulating-your-domain-with-dapper.md

 }
 ```

 Dapper gives you a powerful way of performing queries with minimal overhead.
-The issue however, is the lack of encapsulation support for mapped objects.
+The issue, however, is the lack of encapsulation support for mapped objects.

-Your objects that are returned from Dapper for the most part need to be POCO's.
+Your objects that are returned from Dapper (for the most part) need to be POCOs.
 Dapper is able to map simple types to constructors.
-However complex types are outside the libraries' ability to construct and map to a custom constructor.
+Yet, complex types are outside of the libraries' ability to construct and map to a custom constructor.

-So while this is acceptable for Dapper:
+So, while this is acceptable for Dapper:

 ```csharp
 public class MyObject